In Mauritania, push to phase out private schools divides opinion

 When proposed education reforms were signed off on in 2022, they were welcomed by most of the country’s 4.5 million people.

 The policy ushered in free basic education for all children.
-Previously, only primary-aged children received free education, but the new measure includes middle school.
+Previously, only primary-aged children received free education.
+The new measure includes middle school.

 Education is now mandatory, too.
 All children must also enrol in primary school by the age of six.

-Some children can learn in three local languages – Pulaar, Soninke, and Wolof – belonging to the minority Afro-Mauritanian population, which has long decried marginalisation, alongside Arabic.
+Some children can learn in three local languages alongside Arabic – Pulaar, Soninke, and Wolof – belonging to the minority Afro-Mauritanian population, which has long decried marginalisation.

 But private school owners, teachers, and parents are worried that phasing out their schools will lead to job losses, lower education quality, and add pressure on government resources.